-Actions for the first 15 to 30 minutes?
 Using a large cloth (for example a bath-size towel) rub the calf.
 Keep at it.
 Use more than one towel.
 Get the calf hair coat "fluff-dry."
 Work at getting a strong breathing pattern.
+Be certain the calf is on her belly.
 Experience suggests that lots of attention to the neck and shoulders helps.
-The name of the game here is stimulation - as intense as you can manage and be persistent.
-Increase the oxygen:carbon dioxide exchange rate - regular breathing is our goal to overcome oxygen deprivation.
-Normal heart rate should be in the range of 100 to 150 beats per minute.
+Normal heart rate among these calves should be in the range of 100 to 150 beats per minute.

 If oxygen is available start supplementation as soon as the calf is on the ground.
-Weldinggrade oxygen will work if medical-grade is not available.
+Welding-grade oxygen will work if medical-grade is not available.
 Start oxygen flowing through a small plastic tube.
-Adjust the flow to get a gentle flow on your cheek.
+Adjust the flow to get a gentle pressure on your cheek.
 If you do not have a mask slip the tube up into the calf's nose roughly the width of your hand.
-If you can tape the tube in place fine.
+If you can tape the tube in place if that helps you.
 At least keep oxygen flowing until the calf is too active to keep the tube in place.

 Feeding colostrum?
-It is fairly common for calves with unassisted deliveries to nurse within one to two hours.
 Unless there is a lot of swelling in the tongue and mouth that clearly prevents nursing and you cannot feel any suckling response within two hours, work at getting the dystocia calf to drink from a nursing bottle.